-In the spring of 2018, the Oklahoma Natural Areas Registry initiated the Oklahoma Native Seed Library.
+In the spring of 2018, the Oklahoma Natural Areas Registry initiated the Oklahoma Restoration Seed Library.
 Our plan is to collect seeds from iconic Oklahoma native plants.
 Our goal is to acquire seeds from around the state to represent a variety of genetic diversity of key species.
-In the beginning, we are focusing on easily identifiable grasses and wildflowers.
+In the beginning, we are focusing on easily identifiable native grasses and wildflowers.
 As the collection grows, we plan to expand the species we collect and eventually we will offer seeds for native plant landscaping and restoration projects.
 We will host a seed collecting workshops to demonstrate how to collect and document seed collections for our seed library.

 What to Collect?

 We are focusing on iconic grasses of Oklahoma, but we encourage collecting of other species that you can identify and have in abundance.
 Plants are easiest to identify when they are flowering.
 We recommend marking plants with flagging tape or record specific landmarks or coordinates to help you relocate populations when the seeds are ready.
 Always get permission from the landowner when collecting.
 Areas destined to be developed or destroyed in the near future provide excellent sites for collecting seeds, provided the landowner has given permission.
 Never collect seeds from rare or endangered species — collect only from plants that you find growing abundantly in a given area to ensure that you do not eradicate an isolated population.

 Most native seeds are collected by hand using common tools and inexpensive supplies.
 Seed heads can be cut from the plant, rather than pulling which could uproot perennial plants.
 Seed heads or fruits can be put in paper bags which are easy to label, but may be cumbersome in the field.
 Containers attached to your waist, such as cut milk jugs on a bungee cord work well in the field (Tallgrass Prairie Center).
 Unbreakable plastic combs can be used to strip grass seeds off the plant.